yakmoh/Green-Energy/README.md

 The aim of this repository is to design and construct an off grid solar energy system.
 The systen is broken into the following modules;
 1. Oscillator Module:
-          A. oscBoard Complited, this board has fully been tested on 12v battery system.
+          (a). oscBoard Complited, this board has fully been tested on 12v battery system.
-             Testing on 24V system is ongoing. for more infomation please dowload the manual DOC.rar
-          B. EGS002 proMAX 1, coming soon
+              Testing on 24V system is ongoing. for more infomation please dowload the manual DOC.rar (b).
+EGS002 proMAX 1, coming soon

 2. Power Inverter Module: Tested.
 3. Display Module: Testes.